Keith A. Gorgos

 - Board of Directors (2019 – Present), Goodwill Theatre, Inc., a 501(c)(3) nonprofit corporation working to create a professional performing arts complex and magnet training academy, with the Schorr Family Firehouse Stage serving as a current performance venue, and the historic Goodwill Theatre undergoing renovations and construction to become The Goodwill Theatre Performing Arts Complex & Conference Center.

-- Leadership Council, Tomorrow’s Leaders of the CYSTIC FIBROSIS FOUNDATION, CNY Chapter (2018 – Present), a group of young professionals who raise significant funds and are active with the planning of events to benefit the Cystic Fibrosis Foundation.
+- Leadership Council, Tomorrow’s Leaders of the CYSTIC FIBROSIS FOUNDATION, CNY Chapter (2018 – 2020), a group of young professionals who raise significant funds and are active with the planning of events to benefit the Cystic Fibrosis Foundation.

 - Emerging Leaders Society of the UNITED WAY of Broome County (Member, 2015 – Present), an organization engaged in community service and fundraising for the United Way and local charities.